awsdocs/amazon-dynamodb-developer-guide/doc_source/Cognito.Credentials.md

-# Configure AWS Credentials in Your Files Using Amazon Cognito<a name="Cognito.Credentials"></a>
+# Configuring AWS Credentials in Your Files Using Amazon Cognito<a name="Cognito.Credentials"></a>

 The recommended way to obtain AWS credentials for your web and mobile applications is to use Amazon Cognito\.
 Amazon Cognito helps you avoid hardcoding your AWS credentials on your files\.
-Amazon Cognito uses IAM roles to generate temporary credentials for your application's authenticated and unauthenticated users\.
+It uses AWS Identity and Access Management \(IAM\) roles to generate temporary credentials for your application's authenticated and unauthenticated users\.

- For example, to configure your JavaScript files to use an Amazon Cognito unauthenticated role to access the DynamoDB web service:
+ For example, to configure your JavaScript files to use an Amazon Cognito unauthenticated role to access the Amazon DynamoDB web service, do the following\.

+**To configure credentials to integrate with Amazon Cognito**

 1. Create an Amazon Cognito identity pool that allows unauthenticated identities\.